HypatiaX Tutorial 1: Environment Setup and First Discovery

 Neural Network comparison:

-Median relative error: 12.47 ← 1,247% error!
+Median relative error: 12.47 ← 1,247% error on this single equation!

 Max relative error: 98.34